 - multiple reagent dipsticks

 - Assessment of concentrating ability: This is usually done by measuring specific gravity with a temperature-compensated urine refractometer that is designed for use in veterinary species.
-The specific gravity should be read on the urine supernatant after centrifugation of the urine and not on uncentrifuged urine.
+The specific gravity should be read on the urine supernatant after centrifugation of the urine and not on uncentrifuged urine (particulate material could scatter light if in suspension).
 Concentrating ability can also be assessed more accurately by measuring urine osmolality, but this is not usually done as part of the routine urinalysis.

 - Low magnification: Examine the entire coverslip using the 10x objective.
 At this magnification, casts, large crystals, large infectious agents (parasitic ova), and other constituents (debris, mucus, other contaminants) are semi-quantified.